hekuwatada/great-expectations-example/README.md

 - [ ] Have expectations executed regularly
 - [ ] Add scripts to create the SUT table

-## How to run assertions locally
+## How to run validation checkpoint locally

 ```
-make dataform/test
+make ge/test
 ```

 ## Apendix